Libyan Arabic

 Libyan Arabic (ليبي), also called Sulaimitian Arabic by scholars, is a variety of Arabic spoken in Libya, and neighboring countries.
-It can be divided into two major dialect areas; the eastern centred in Benghazi and Bayda, and the western centred in Tripoli and Misrata.
-The Eastern variety extends beyond the borders to the east and share the same dialect with far Western Egypt, Western Egyptian Bedawi Arabic, with between 90,000 and 402,000 speakers in Egypt.
+It can be divided into two major dialect areas: the eastern centred in Benghazi and Bayda, and the western centred in Tripoli and Misrata.
+The Eastern variety extends beyond the borders to the east and share the same dialect with far Western Egypt, Western Egyptian Bedawi Arabic, with 1 million speakers in Egypt.
 A distinctive southern variety, centered on Sabha, also exists and is more akin to the western variety.
-Another Southern dialect is also shared along the borders with Niger with 12,000 speakers in Niger as of 2019.
+Another Southern dialect is also shared along the borders with Niger with 14,400 speakers in Niger as of 2024.

 Note on transcription notation

 The transcription of Libyan Arabic into Latin script poses a few problems.
 First, there is not one standard transcription in use even for Modern Standard Arabic.
 The use of the International Phonetic Alphabet alone is not sufficient as it obscures some points that can be better understood if several different allophones in Libyan Arabic are transcribed using the same symbol.

 On the other hand, Modern Standard Arabic transcription schemes, while providing good support for representing Arabic sounds that are not normally represented by the Latin script, do not list symbols for other sounds found in Libyan Arabic.

 Therefore, to make this article more legible, DIN 31635 is used with a few additions to render phonemes particular to Libyan Arabic.
 These additions are as follow: